edge-servers/ansible-immunity22/README.md

    a new one if no SSH key pair exists on the host machine.

-Now you are ready to start configuring your network! **If you need help** you can ask questions on one of the official [OpenWISP Support Channels](http://immunity.org/support.html).
+Now you are ready to start configuring your network! **If you need help** you can ask questions on one of the official [Immunity Support Channels](http://immunity.org/support.html).

 Install ansible-immunity22 for development
 -----------------------------------------